What does “Hindu” mean?

 The Harappa people who lived near that river about 2500 BC carved images of several different gods on their clay seals.
-We can’t read Harappan writing, so we don’t know what the Harappan people called their gods.
+We can’t read Harappan writing.
+So we don’t know what the Harappan people called their gods.
 But some of these gods look a lot like the later Hindu gods Shiva and Vishnu.
 So this may be the earliest part of Hinduism.

 The Rig Veda also tells us that people sometimes got in touch with the gods by using a drug, soma, which made them hear the gods talking to them.
-(We don’t know now what soma was made of).
-Both soma and the fire of sacrifice (Agni) were thought of as gods themselves, too.
+(We don’t know now what soma was made of.)
+People also thought of both soma and the fire of sacrifice (Agni) as gods themselves.

 About 600 BC, the idea of reincarnation became more and more common among Hindus.
 Most people began to think that after you died you would be reborn into another body.
 If you had been good, and lived in accordance with dharma, you would get a good body, maybe a princess.
 If you had been bad, and piled up a lot of karma, you would come back as a cockroach or a rat.

 Reincarnation and Nirvana